New Hire Documents

 Creating, distributing, and training employees on a comprehensive set of wage and hour policies will provide your company with critical protection in the event of a lawsuit.
 Among the first documents that wage and hour plaintiffs’ attorneys will seek are the employer’s written policies regarding timekeeping, meal breaks, rest breaks, overtime, and off-the-clock work.
 Having compliant policies will assist in demonstrating that your company complies with the Labor Code.

-In California, employees are considered at-will unless there is an agreement with the employer that guarantees employment for a certain period of time.
+In California, employees are considered at-will unless there is an agreement with the employer that guarantees employment for a certain period.
 Employers may fire an employee for any reason or none, as long as they do not terminate employees as the result of discrimination based on protected categories, as discussed above.
 It is advisable to include a statement of at-will employment in the new-hire documents.

 Arbitration Agreement and Class Action Waiver